aka Grave Desires

 John Ashley (Jim Farrell), Kent Taylor (Dr Paul Henderson), Beverly Hills (Carla Henderson), Eva Darren (Alma), Mario Montenegro (Esteban Powers), Bruno Punzalan (Goro), Andres Centenera (Arcadio), Oscar Kesse (Captain McBee)

-The Blood Island films kept up a formula that Filipino co-directors Geraldo de Leon and Eddie Romero had hit on with their earlier Terror is a Man (1959), which in itself was an uncredited remake of H.G.
+The Blood Island films took the formula that Filipino co-directors Geraldo de Leon and Eddie Romero had created with their earlier Terror is a Man (1959), which in itself was an uncredited remake of H.G.
 Wells’s The Island of Dr Moreau (1896).
-These involved American visitors (usually an imported name actor and actress) arriving on a tropical island and coming up against a mad scientist who was creating monsters and hideous mutations in a jungle laboratory.
+The formula involved American visitors (usually an imported name actor and actress) arriving on a tropical island and coming up against a mad scientist who was creating monsters and hideous mutations in a jungle laboratory.
 There was a good deal of gore and splatter, along with much toplessness from the various actresses as they were attacked by/sacrificed to the cheesy-looking monster.

-Beneath the film is some appalling colonial and racial attitudes – ones that regard white people as the norm and the natives as more raw and primitive in their instincts (something that clearly excites the blonde woman).
-The white people have a condescending attitude to the natives – John Ashley walks in with the Peace Corps superiority of the 1960s, helping them to become more ‘civilised’; Beverly Hills’ wife spends most of her time expressing distaste at life in the village and wanting her creature comforts; while elsewhere scientist Mario Montenegro is seen whipping his native dwarf servant.
+Beneath the film is some appalling colonial and racial attitudes – ones that regard white people as the norm and the natives as raw and primitive in their instincts (something that clearly excites the blonde woman).
+The white people have a condescending attitude to the natives – John Ashley walks in with the Peace Corps perspective of the 1960s, helping them to become more ‘civilised’; Beverly Hills’ wife spends most of her time expressing distaste at life in the village and wanting her creature comforts; while elsewhere scientist Mario Montenegro is seen whipping his native dwarf servant.
 The natives are seen as representing a sexual openness – the aforementioned opening scene where the cabin boy forces himself on sex-starved Beverly Hills, a surprisingly sensual extended dance sequence later on, while the monster is representative of perverse sexuality with women being given to it to use and abuse.
-In other words, the film seems to be tapping into the motifs that lay under Terror is a Man and in particular the earlier Hollywood-made Dr Moreau adaptation The Island of Lost Souls (1932) where the island is a borderland zone between civilisation and the wild.
-Here this is given an expressly 1960s sexuality and seen a place where lusts emerge more freely and openly than they do in civilisation.
+In other words, the film seems to be tapping into the motifs that lay under Terror is a Man and in particular the earlier Hollywood-made Dr Moreau adaptation The Island of Lost Souls (1932) where the island is a borderland zone that sits on the divide between civilisation and the wild.
+Here this divide is updated in terms of 1960s sexuality and seen a place where lusts emerge more freely and openly than they do in civilisation.